 But our annual ‘Brazilian Christmas’ programming is ultimately a favorite, and we have legendary Bossa Nova guitarist Oscar Castro-Neves to thank for it all.

-In 1996, he created a new music label with his talented friend Miles Goodman, and they set out on their first project, a groundbreaking album of traditional Christmas songs set in the Brazilian style.
+Castro-Neves created a new music label with his talented friend Miles Goodman in 1996.
+They started work on their first project, a groundbreaking album of traditional Christmas songs set in the Brazilian style.

-Oscar, who was for many years the musical director for Sergio Mendes, and her invited many of Brazil’s top musicians to join the recording.
-Castro-Neves passed away in 2013 but his final recording was resurrected into Alexandra Jackson’s Legacy & Alchemy album.
+Oscar was the musical director for Sergio Mendes for many years, and her invited many of Brazil’s top musicians to join the recording.

 Instrumental stars included saxophonist Leo Gandelman and guitarists Ricardo Silveira and Toninho Horta, plus keyboardist Gilson Peranzzetta.